rr-/vim-hexdec/README.md

 # vim-hexdec

+A small number base conversion script for Vim.

+## Description

 This vim plugin lets you convert hexadecimal numbers to decimal counterparts and vice versa by exposing following functions: